hilmanski/onebitedev-hugo-old/content/posts/nested-multiple-condition-on-reactjs.md

 ```

 In above example I have two variables: isLoading and registerMode .
 Both have boolean values.

-If isLoading is true, then only show please wait.. while if it's not on loading, it will depend on the value of regsterMode itself.
+If `isLoading` value is true, then only show `please wait..` while if it's not on loading, it will depend on the value of `regsterMode` itself.